codebachi/docusaurus-tutorials/docs/git/git-branching-merging.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-Git hasn’t automatically created a new merge commit.
+Git hasn't automatically created a new merge commit.
 It has paused the process while you resolve the conflict.
 If you want to see which files are unmerged at any point after a merge conflict, you can run git status:

 ```bash
 $ git status